Platonic Academy: Plato's Academy

 What was later to be known as Plato's school probably originated around the time Plato acquired inherited property at the age of thirty, with informal gatherings which included Theaetetus of Sunium, Archytas of Tarentum, Leodamas of Thasos, and Neoclides.
 According to Debra Nails, Speusippus "joined the group in about 390."
 She claims, "It is not until Eudoxus of Cnidos arrives in the mid-380s that Eudemus recognizes a formal Academy."
 There is no historical record of the exact time the school was officially founded, but modern scholars generally agree that the time was the mid-380s, probably sometime after 387, when Plato is thought to have returned from his first visit to Italy and Sicily.
 Originally, the location of the meetings was Plato's property as often as it was the nearby Academy gymnasium; this remained so throughout the fourth century.

 Plato's academy, mosaic from Pompeii.

-Though the Academic club was exclusive, not open to the public, it did not, during at least Plato's time, charge fees for membership.
+Though the Academic club was exclusive and not open to the public, it did not, during at least Plato's time, charge fees for membership.
 Therefore, there was probably not at that time a "school" in the sense of a clear distinction between teachers and students, or even a formal curriculum.
 There was, however, a distinction between senior and junior members.
-Two women are known to have studied with Plato at the Academy, Axiothea of Phlius and Lasthenia of Mantinea.
+Two women are known to have studied with Plato at the academy, Axiothea of Phlius and Lasthenia of Mantinea.